dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 <pre style="font-size: 14px;">

 1. <b>Entering a view. </b>
-  Upon entering view r, party p starts a view timer set to expire after a pre-determined view delay.
+  Upon entering view-r, party p starts a view timer set to expire after a pre-determined view delay.

 2. <b>Proposing. </b>
-  The leader leader(r) of view r waits to deliver 2F+1 view-(r-1) messages or 2F+1 view-(-(r-1)) messages, and then invokes setInfo(r).
+  The leader leader(r) of view-r waits to deliver 2F+1 view-(r-1) messages or 2F+1 view-(-(r-1)) messages, and then invokes setInfo(r).
-     Thereafter, the next transmission by the leader will carry the new view number as indication of proposing in view r.
+     Thereafter, the next transmission by the leader will carry the new view number as indication of proposing in view-r.

 3. <b>Voting.</b>
   Each party p other than the leader waits to deliver the first view-r message from leader(r) and then invokes setInfo(r).
      Thereafter, the next transmission by p will carry the new view number as indication of voting for the view-r proposal.

 4. <b>Committing. </b>
-  A commit of a leader proposal at view r with its causal predecessors happens if the DAG maintains the following three conditions:
+  A commit of a leader proposal at view-r with its causal predecessors happens if the DAG maintains the following three conditions:

      (i) A first view-r message from leader(r), denoted proposal(r), exists.
      (ii) proposal(r).predecessors refers to either 2F+1 view-(r-1) messages or 2F+1 view-(-(r-1)) messages (or r=1).